-The foundation of the National Grid Gas Transmission (NGGT) NARM Methodology is the Service Risk Framework (SRF).
-This consists of a set of measures that, in totality, describes the service performance requirements of the asset base from the perspective of NGGT, its customers and stakeholders.
+The foundation of the National Gas Transmission (NGT) NARM Methodology is the Service Risk Framework (SRF).
+This consists of a set of measures that, in totality, describes the service performance requirements of the asset base from the perspective of NGT, its customers and stakeholders.
 All assets on the network either directly or indirectly contribute to the delivery of one or more of the measures within the SRF.

 The impact of an asset failure on one or more of the measures within the SRF provides a consistent method of assessing and articulating the consequence of asset failure and ultimately its associated monetised risk value.
-The event trees, or risk maps (as described in the main Methodology) provide the linkages and factors for each asset event through to the consequence of that event in terms of the impact on one or more of the SRF measures.
+The event trees, or risk maps (as described in the main Methodology1) provide the linkages and factors for each asset event through to the consequence of that event in terms of the impact on one or more of the SRF measures.

-The social (external to NGGT) service valuations contained within this document were developed by consultants experienced in regulatory economics and business planning, who have undertaken similar valuations for the UK water industry over a several price reviews.
-Private (internal) valuations were undertaken using NGGT-specific data, with any gaps filled using the knowledge and experience of asset experts.
-Private valuations are confidential to NGGT and will be redacted from the version of this document submitted for public consultation.
+The social (external to NGT) service valuations contained within this document were developed by consultants experienced in regulatory economics and business planning, who have undertaken similar valuations for the UK water industry over a several price reviews.
+Private (internal) valuations were undertaken using NGT-specific data, with any gaps filled using the knowledge and experience of asset experts.
+Private valuations are confidential to NGT and will be redacted from the version of this document submitted for public consultation.

 All service valuations are in 2016/17 prices (unless otherwise stated).
 These have been updated to a 2018/19 price base data for RIIO-2 NARM assessment.
+The addition of the values used for RIIO-3 planning are also included and stated in price base 2022/23

-The SRF contains service valuations arising from the direct costs of an asset failure and excludes secondary costs, e.g. impact on share value; legal costs etc. The Pipelines and Sites models share the same SRF to ensure that service risk measures valuations are assigned and treated consistently across the NGGT asset base.
+The SRF contains service valuations arising from the direct costs of an asset failure and excludes secondary costs, e.g. impact on share value; legal costs etc. The Pipelines and Sites models share the same SRF to ensure that service risk measures valuations are assigned and treated consistently across the NGT asset base.
 Condition and non-condition related costs are included to allow the Methodology to be used for Network Risk Outputs (NRO) reporting and for risk trading (investment planning and optimisation) applications.